shlomobraverman/Home-Assignment/README.md

 * View a grid of images and scroll down to load more
 * View a large image including the photographer's details by tapping it
 # Libraries Used
-* Gson - for convert Java Objects into their JSON representation.
+* Gson - for convert Java Objects into their JSON representation
 * Glide - For specifically image requests and caching
-# License
+# Licens
 All code is distributed under MIT license.